jorgeAVGithub/akkodis/README.md

 ```

 ### Customize configuration
-Insert the category in the input
+Insert the category in the input and press the button to get the result
 # akkodis